Piagapo: Livestock

-Market Outlet
+Market outlet

 Farm-to-Market road has been a problem almost all over the municipality.
 Poor road coupled with the absence of Municipal Local Public Market, make it more difficult for the farmers to market their products.
 The agricultural products are usually marketed either to Saguiaran, Baloi, Lanao del Norte, Pantaoaragat and Iligan City.
 The decision of the farmers where to market their products is usually dependent on the price offered by the different buyers/middlemen available in the above-mentioned market areas.
 However, more frequently the price offered is unreasonable.
 In addition thereto, the expensive transportation cost of products makes farming a losing, discouraging and undesirable low profile venture to the people.
 Hence, the municipality, in cooperation with other agencies, should give careful attention to these issues and should provide, improve and rehabilitate farm to market road and educate farmers on adoptable agricultural technology and provide a centralized Public Market in a strategic area in the locality where the products of the farmers can be marketed at reasonable fair price and less transportation cost.

 Infrastructure

 Transportation

-The accessibility and the availability of farm to market roads had been for many years the widely known problems of the people of Piagapo especially those residents from the far flung and interior areas of the municipality which usually use horses as the primary mode of transportation.
+The accessibility and availability of farm-to-market roads has been a widely known issue of the people of Piagapo for many years, especially those residents from the far flung and interior areas of the municipality which usually use horses as the primary mode of transportation.
 Though some barangays can somehow be reached through land transportation via Saguiaran, through the long winding provincial road that transverse the municipality, and through barangay road extending from Barangay Kabingan, MSU, Marawi City to Barangay Bobo, Piagapo, most areas are still inaccessible.
 Not all kinds of vehicle can access the area due to the condition of the provincial road and several barangay roads.
 The provincial road is segmented road.
 Some parts are cemented while several portions are still earth fill and impassable or inaccessible like TAPORUG, TALAO, KALUNGUNAN, BAGOA INGUD, LININDING, GACAP, BANGCO, and PALACAT especially during rainy season.
 They usually use horses as the primary mode of transportation.